 Moreover, you need to have a supported database server up and running with a database user that has the rights to create new databases.
 The configuration and creation of the system database differs a little bit depending on the database system you use.
 We will use a PostgreSQL database server.

-On the first page use the Upload Licence button to install your license file or drop it inside the field.
+On the first page use the Choose licence button to install your license file or drop it inside the field.

 On the next page, you can configure system administrators.

 Click Add Administrator, fill in the form and press the Add Administrator button.